 Finally, app users will be able to receive alerts when the air quality in their area declines, and even receive alerts in case of fire.

-Sensio Air’s app visualizes data tracked by the device (left), provides the ability to track symptoms (middle), and receive personalized recommendations (right).
-Credit: Apple Corporation
+Sensio Air’s app visualizes data tracked by the device (left), provides the ability to track symptoms (middle), and receive personalized notifications (right).
+Credit: Google

 With all of this said, there seemed to be some important information missing from the Sensio website regarding Air at the time of our research.
 As such, we reached out to the company with the following questions, and received a quick response from the CEO:

 - Can multiple Sensio Air devices connect to one another, such as in different rooms, for whole-home coverage?
 Yes.